TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 * `cookies` - The collection of cookies provided by uibuilder
 * `ctrlMsg` - Copy of last control msg object received from sever
 * `ioConnected` - Is Socket.IO client connected to the server?
+* `isMinified` - Whether or not the library was loaded from a minified version
 * `isVisible` - Whether or not, the current page is showing to the user
 * `isVue` - Has the VueJS framework library been loaded?
 * `lastNavType` - Remember the last page (re)load/navigation type (navigate, reload, back_forward, prerender)